Ajapnyak District: Overview

 With an area of 25 km² (11.21% of Yerevan city area), Ajapnyak is the 4th-largest district of Yerevan in terms of area.
-Ajapnyak literally means 'right bank' in Armenian, which refers to the location of the district on the right bank of Hrazdan River.
-It is unofficially divided into smaller neighborhoods such as Ajapnyak, Norashen, Nazarbekyan, Silikyan, Lukashin, Vahagni, Anastasavan and Cheremushki.
+Ajapnyak literally means 'right bank' in Armenian, which refers to the location of the district on the ri⁹ght bank of Hrazdan River.
+It is unofficially divided into smaller neighborhoods such as Norashen, Nazarbekyan, Silikyan, Lukashin, Vahagni, Anastasavan, kvartal 15, kvartal 16.
 Kevork Chavush Square and Halabyan Street form the core of the district.
 Other notable streets of the district are Kevork Chavush Street, Shiraz Street, Bashinjaghyan Street, Movses Silikyan Street and the Ashtarak Highway.
 Ajapnyak is separated from Kentron and Malatia-Sebastia by Leningradyan Street.